Systemic Inflammatory Response Syndrome Treatment & Management

 Requirements for patient transfer depend on a facility's capabilities and the comfort level of the admitting physicians for managing different medical conditions.
 The availability of specialists also affects transfer.

-Antimicrobial Therapy
+Antimicrobial Therapy in SIRS

-Antibiotic therapy
+Antibiotic therapy in SIRS

 Empiric antibiotics are not indicated for all patients with systemic inflammatory response syndrome (SIRS).
 Indications for antibiotic therapy include the following:

-- Suspected or diagnosed infectious etiology - Eg, urinary tract infection (UTI), pneumonia, cellulitis
+Suspected or diagnosed infectious etiology (eg, urinary tract infection [UTI], pneumonia, cellulitis)

-- Hemodynamic instability
+Hemodynamic instability

-- Neutropenia or other immunocompromised states
+Neutropenia or other immunocompromised states

-- Asplenia - Due to the potential for overwhelming postsplenectomy infection (OPSI)
+Asplenia - Due to the potential for overwhelming postsplenectomy infection (OPSI)

 Empiric antibiotic therapy should be guided by available practice guidelines and knowledge of the local antibiogram, as well as the patient's risk factors for resistant pathogens and allergies.
 The key is to stop antibiotics when infection is ruled out or narrow the antibiotic spectrum once a pathogen is found.

 Because of increasing bacterial resistance, broad-spectrum antibiotics should be initiated when an infectious cause for SIRS is a concern but no specific infection is diagnosed.
 With the increasing prevalence of methicillin-resistant Staphylococcus aureus (MRSA) in the community, vancomycin or another anti-MRSA therapy should be considered.
+Recent exposure to antibiotics (typically within 3 months) must be considered when choosing empiric regimens, because recent antibiotic therapy increases the risk for resistant pathogens.

-Care must be taken not to use an antibiotic to which the patient is allergic.
-This may be a second hit and lead to worsening SIRS.
-Because of the high prevalence of patients with penicillin allergy, a quinolone or aztreonam is a reasonable alternative for gram-negative coverage in patients with a penicillin allergy.
-If aztreonam is used, gram-positive coverage (with an agent such as vancomycin) should be initiated as well, until culture data are available.
+Gram-negative coverage with cefepime, piperacillin-tazobactam, carbapenem (imipenem, meropenem, or doripenem), or a quinolone is reasonable.
+Care must be taken not to use an antibiotic to which the patient is allergic, which may be a second hit and lead to worsening SIRS; penicillin allergy is a particular concern, given its prevalence.
+A quinolone or aztreonam is a reasonable choice for gram-negative coverage in patients with a penicillin allergy.
+If aztreonam is used, gram-positive coverage (with an agent such as vancomycin) should be initiated as well, until culture results are available.

-Antiviral and antifungal therapy
+Antiviral and antifungal therapy in SIRS

 Antiviral therapy has no role in SIRS unless the patient is immunocompromised or presents for evaluation during influenza season and the clinical picture is consistent with influenza infection.